beyond-the-cloud-dev/soql-lib/README.md

 ## Assumptions

-1. Selector class should be not huge and complicated.
+1. Selector class should be small and contains only selector based configuration + very generic methods.

+We should avoid constructions like that:

 ```java
 public with sharing AccountSelector extends fflib_SObjectSelector {